a16z/jolt/book/src/future/improvements-since-release.md

 *Add support for Quarks/Spartan grand product argument and hybrid grand product (which achieves most of the verifier benefits of Quarks without a significant hit to prover time).
+    **Still todo here: Significant [optimization](https://github.com/a16z/jolt/issues/444) to how the prover commits to partial products.

 *In progress: change how we are batching grand products, treating them all laid side-by-side as one giant circuit.
 This will reduce proof size by up to 200KB.